wl-lankin/letsencrypt-acme-dns/README.md

-Sad about updating your TXT-Record every 3 Month?
+Sad about updating your TXT-Record every 3 month?
 Sad about complicated installations?
 **Let's start changing this!!!**

  ##### Some words why doing it this way: